binxio/terraform-aws-remote-state-module/README.md

 ## Usage

-Create a `.tf` file and copy paste the below code.
+Create a `main.tf` file and copy paste the below code.

 ```hcl
 provider "aws" {